-Spend
+Spend update

-The following chart provides an overview of how spend was allocated against each of the Supporting People client categories for the 2016/2017 Spend Plan and provides a comparison to the 2015/2016 spend plan.
+The following chart provides an overview of how spend was allocated against each of the Supporting People client categories in the 2017/2018 spend plan and provides a comparison to the 2016/2017 and 2015/2016 spend plan.

-\ Some support issues where there appears to be little direct spend; tend to be supported by other projects receiving funding allocated under other client categories.
+^{} Some support issues where there appears to be little direct spend; tend to be supported by other projects receiving funding allocated under other client categories.
 E.g. chronic illness; men experiencing domestic abuse; substance misuse; single parents; physical sensory disabilities and care leavers.

-The recently introduced new legislation is determining the future direction and delivery of the Supporting People Programme in Gwent; the RCC and Local Planning Groups are continuing to prioritise service delivery that is increasingly preventative in nature.
+The recently introduced new legislation is determining the future direction and delivery of the Supporting People Programme in Gwent; the Supporting People teams are continuing to develop services that are increasingly preventative in nature in order to meet their requirements to deliver under the Housing (Wales) Act 2014 and Social Services & Well-being (Wales) Act 2014.